More Non-Trivial Scouting Cues

 Playing Time in Smaller Clubs

-In smaller clubs, where the competitive gap might be wider and the stakes lower, scouts might need to observe a broader range of performance over a longer period.
+At smaller clubs, where the competitive gap might be wider and the stakes lower, scouts might need to observe a broader range of performance over a longer period.
 This helps ensure that the player’s skills are competitive and transferable to higher levels.
 Here, a larger sample size and a broader range of performance metrics provide a more reliable basis for projecting a player's potential.

 One common pitfall is making absolute judgments based on a player's performance in an unstable environment.
 At the moment, I can't express how best to make the distinction, but it's something one has to build an intuition for.